jluckyiv/docker-nginx-proxy-letsencrypt-static/README.md

 folder of the appropriate site.
 The `web` folders are mounted as volumes, so changes within the `web` folder are served without restarting or rebuilding the site container.

+## Custom web applications
+This scaffold can serve any web app, as long as it meets a few requirements.

+1. The site must be inside a subfolder of `/.sites/`.
+2. The site must have a `docker-compose.yml` file in its root folder.
+3. The `docker-compose.yml` file must `expose` a port (any port).
+4. The `docker-compose.yml` file must include `network_mode: bridge`.
+5. The `environment` block in `docker-compose.yml` must set three variables:
+   - `VIRTUAL_HOST`
+   - `LETSENCRYPT_HOST`
+   - `LETSENCRYPT_EMAIL`
+   The two `*HOST` variables should have the same value.